romland/smoozoo/README.md

 ## This is Smoozoo
 A super-smooth, performant and modern image viewer for the web.
 Made for very large images that require fast navigation and scaling.

+Inspired by Windows 10/11's default image viewer.
+For a different
+project I needed something that felt like that viewer, but in a browser.

+Thus, Smoozoo was burn; and I must say, it actually feels _better_ than
+Windows Native one now!

 ### Major Features
-- Sexy
+- Sexy and feels nice
 - WebGL
 - GPU scaling with mipmapping and frustum culling
-- No dependencies
+- No third party dependencies
 - ...

 ### Other features